helinwang/tfsum/README.md

 Tensorflow provides golang api for model training and inference, however currently tensorboard is only supported when using python.

-This repository enables using tensorboard with tensorflow golang api.
+This repository enables using tensorboard with tensorflow golang api. tfsum.Writer writes file that tensorboard could understand.

 ###Example